Smilevictoria/poxa_selenium/README.md

 4.Get the content in the article

-5.Get the label in the article
+5.Get the labels in the article

 6.Look at articles (href click)